COVID-19 Emergency aid for Fair Trade

 What has been achieved so far?

 The Forum Fairer Handel's fund for producer partners currently serves 73 applications for support in 16 countries.
 More than 2.5 million euros are reaching the organisations concerned.
-By the end of the year, approximately 60,000 smallholder farmers will have been reached, whose production ranges from mangos in Burkina Faso, spices and tea in India to coffee and cocoa in Peru.
+Sofar, approximately 50,000 smallholder farmers have been reached, whose production ranges from mangos in Burkina Faso, spices and tea in India to coffee and cocoa in Peru.

 FI has also launched a documentary series showing the direct impact of the pandemic on smallholder communities.
-The first episodes can already be seen on the web at the following link:
+All episodes can be seen on the web at the following link:

 This project was commissioned through the SEWOH Fund for the promotion of innovation in the agricultural and food sector and is implemented by the Initiative for Sustainable Agricultural Supply Chains